chiyodad/cbeams.github.io/_drafts/epoch.md

     ---
     ... content ...

-Of course something needs to handle the new `id` metadata.
-And that something needs to cause a redirect to the `permalink` URL when a user requests the `id` URL.
+Of course something will need to handle the new `id` metadata.
+Specifically, it will need to cause an HTTP redirect to the `permalink` URL whenever a user requests the shortlink URL based on the `id`.

 Here again is a simplified version of what we're trying to do (the cbea.ms domain will be re-introduced later):

     $ curl -I http://chris.beams.io/1234
     HTTP/1.1 301 Moved Permanently